vlmontegrande/rivals-blog/content/index.md

 The online menace Xaro came into the scene carrying the legacy that DolphinBrick left.
 As the only other Orcane main on the list, he took the whale dog to new heights, namely a number one finish on the rankings.
 This achievement came in the midst of the online season, where he would take names and down strong all over the other top players at the time.
 As one of three players to reach the top of the rankings, he became the player to beat during the pandemic era.

 His Orcane was a beauty to behold, especially since Orcane is a rarer character and considered less powerful than the rest of the cast.
 In his prime, he was the greatest threat to CakeAssault in bracket, netting many wins against him.
 Had he been more active, he could’ve been near the top of this list.
-Nevertheless, the king of Orcane rightfully earned his spot at .
+Nevertheless, the king of Orcane rightfully earned his spot at sixth.
 </li>

 <li>